 The Plex model is simple.
 First, the Plex server will scan and organize your local media files, and then the Plex player can access the media content on the end devices.
 See the picture below:

-WonderFox Free HD Video Converter Factory can download any video/music from any website like YouTube, Vimeo, Dailymotion, etc. in the best quality available (up to 4K).
+WonderFox Free HD Video Converter Factory can download video/music from 1000+ websites like YouTube, Vimeo, Dailymotion, etc. in the best quality available (up to 8K).
 Expand your Plex media library now!
 [100% free, safe, and easy to use!]

 Note: The setup of the Plex media server is conducted on a Windows computer.
 Installation of Plex on other devices should be similar.